Oven roasted vegetables have a deep, naturally sweet, concentrated flavor. They require little effort and a minimum of fat.

 Delicious on their own as a side dish or alongside other roasted or otherwise cooked veggies.
 Good on sandwiches or on crackers as an appetizer

 Roasted potatoes: Use small red or white new potatoes.
 Cut into large same-sized chunks or wedges.
 Leave at least a little skin on the potatoes to preserve moisture and flavor.
 Toss with enough olive oil to lightly coat.
 Roast at 425 F until tender when pierced with a knife, 25-40 minutes depending on size.
-Stir to avoid sticking and for even cooking
+Stir for even cooking and to avoid sticking.

 Oven roasted beets: Preheat oven to 350ºF.
 Wash and dry the beets.
 Put them in a small baking dish, drizzle with a about 1 tablespoon of the olive oil and salt and pepper.
 Cover with foil.
 Bake until the beets are tender when pierced with a fork, about 1 hour and 15 minutes.
-Use a small knife to peel and trim beets when cool e enough to handle.
-Be careful, as fresh beet juice will stain counters, towels and hands
+Use a small knife to peel and trim beets when cooled.

-Whole roasted eggplant: Preheat oven to 425ºF.
+Whole roasted eggplant Preheat oven to 425ºF.
 Slash the eggplant in several places so it won't explode!
 Place in a shallow dish or rimmed baking sheet.
 Roast until it is browned and collapsed, 30-40 minutes.
-When cooled, peel off the skin and finely chop the flesh
+When cooled, peel off the skin if desired and finely chop the flesh

 How To Make Ahead